QuinlanVic/Python_Homework_Assignments/Property&BalanceSetter.md

 ### `@balance.setter` Definition
 - `@balance.setter` is a decorator that is often used to provide functionality to a Bank class example's balance attribute in order for it to act as a "setter" function.
-- For example, we may have a defined Bank class with the code below.
+- For example, we may have a defined a Bank class with the code below and added an `@balance.setter` decorator to print errors when a negative balance is attempted to be set, a negative deposit or withdrawal is attempted or a withdrawal greater than the balance in the account is attempted.

 ### `@balance.setter` Example
 ```